-We are told there is a 'walk through' COVID testing station at County Hall next to the Countrywide Centre; one has been set up at the Worcester Arena car park on the University of Worcester site in Hylton Road to serve the residents of St Johns; and another has been set up at the Three Counties Showground near Malvern.
+We are told there is a 'walk through' COVID testing station at County Hall next to the Countrywide Centre; one has been set up at the Worcester Arena car park on the University of Worcester site in Hylton Road to serve the residents of St Johns; and another had been set up at the Three Counties Showground near Malvern.

 The Malvern Gazette reports a new COVID testing station has opened in the car park below Great Malvern library on the corner of Victoria Road and Como Road.
 There is also a drive through pod at the Worcester Royal Hospital.

 About the COVID Symptom Study app (Zoe)

 Please consider helping others by downloading the COVID Symptom Study app onto your smart phone or Ipad and reporting how you feel either daily, or as you are able.
 Note that currently there is no desktop PC version.

 The Zoe app, which is easy to use, allows you to report whether or not you are feeling well and if you have had a test for COVID.
 This helps Kings College London monitor the spread and symptoms of the disease and give advice to government.